Lacrymology/states/postfix/doc/pillar.rst

 postfix:domains
 ~~~~~~~~~~~~~~~

-List of domains that :doc:`/postfix/doc/index` will receive emails for.
+List of domains that :doc:`index` will receive emails for.
 If one needs to setup mail server for domain ``mydomain.com``, this pillar
 should be set as following::